Skill Level: Beginner

 How long will this course take to complete?

-The course is your typical self-study course that can be taken at your own pace.
+The course is a self-study course that can be taken at your own pace.
 There is no time limit on the course.
 This course was created from a 3 Day workshop held at Leerburg in September of 2021.

 Does this course expire?